warpme/minimyth2/README.md

 running MythTV Frontend (and preactically only MythTV Frontend).

 ## Current Status
-This is functionality avaliable on current code (Linux kernel + Mesa + MythTV) SoC           | Tested on                                    | Decoder      |Currently supported video decode HW.accel | Remarks                            |
+This is functionality avaliable on current code (Linux kernel + Mesa + MythTV) At this moment quality of playback is good for technology preview.
+It is __not ready yet to daily usage__ as playback seek not works correctly.
+SoC           | Tested on                                    | Decoder      |Currently supported video decode HW.accel | Remarks                            |
 ------------- |----------------------------------------------|--------------|------------------------------------------|------------------------------------|
 Allwinner H6  | EachLink H6 Mini, TanixTX6-Mini, Beelink GS1 | v4l2_request |MPEG2, H264, HEVC, VP8                    | Good playback, seek not works